oliviaxyl/Bank-Term-Deposit-Subscription-/README.md

 ### Results

 Select a reasonable cutoff level that separates the customers most efficiently - Score 550.
 More specifically, 60.6% of the term deposit subscribers scored above 550, while 12.9% of the non-subscribers scored above 550.
 With a cutoff of 550, 18.21% of the total population will be selected into target customer group as potential subscriber of the term deposit.
 Among selected customers, 37.22% of the campaigned customers are expected to accept the offer.
 Without using our model, only 11.27% of the campaigned customers would subscribe the term deposit.

+## Future Work

+Monitoring report step can be implemented to check whether our prediction model is working.
+The differences between the predicted score distribution from our model and the actual score distribution is one of indicators to monitor the performance of the model.
+Since the changes in bank policies, social and economic environments might affect the performances of the model, therefore, we recommend monthly evaluation of current model through the table provided below.